• Homepage

 EFSA and Monsanto publications

-Regarding independent studies, the EFSA is accused of having copied verbatim the dossier submitted by Monsanto.
-Almost all the studies showing a harmful effect of glyphosate were allegedly declared unreliable.
-The EFSA maintains that it evaluated the studies submitted by industry independently.
-Dismissing a copy of a text only makes sense if its content is flawed.
-Should we then rely on robust data that contradicts the documents provided by industry?
-Otherwise, if experts deem the study correct, why should it be ignored?
+The EFSA is accused of copying word for word the dossier submitted by Monsanto.
+With regard to independent studies, the vast majority of studies showing a harmful effect of glyphosate have been declared unreliable.
+On the contrary, the EFSA claims that it has independently evaluated the studies submitted by industry.
+Rejecting a copy of a text only makes sense if its content is flawed, regardless of its origin.
+Should we then rely on robust data that contradicts the documents provided by their public or private authors?
+If experts consider that a study from an industry source is correct, why should it be ignored?
+In addition, health agencies require manufacturers to fund long-term studies on hundreds of rats, which no university is capable of conducting.

-If some research studies were not considered by health agencies, it is because they did not meet the criteria for substantiating the claimed results and the risks involved.
-Everything must be verified: the protocol used, the origin of the products tested, the measurement methods, the number of trials, the nature and number of participants in the cohorts, potential biases, and so on.
-To identify the hazards and risks of exposure to a substance, the EFSA conducts a comprehensive analysis of all scientific publications, but not haphazardly.
-Studies are accepted if they comply with the rigorous and mandatory criteria defined in particular in European Union Regulation No. 283/2013.
-Given that glyphosate is a highly sensitive issue, it is certain that each publication has been scrutinized by the EFSA and other health agencies, especially since Monsanto has been ordered several times to pay compensation to individuals.
+As for the research studies that were not taken into account by the health agencies, this was because they did not meet the criteria for confirming the claimed results.
+To cite one example, this is why the work of INSERM, although taken into account by EFSA, did not change its opinion.
+A meticulous protocol is imposed and everything must be verified. the origin of the products tested (are the dosages equivalent to those on the market), the measurement methods, the number of trials, the nature and number of participants in the cohorts, any biases, etc. To identify the hazards and risks of exposure to a substance, EFSA conducts an analysis of all scientific publications, but not just any old how.
+Studies are selected if they meet the rigorous and mandatory criteria defined in particular in European Union Regulation No. 283/2013.
+As glyphosate is a highly sensitive subject, it is certain that each publication has been scrutinized by EFSA and other health agencies, especially since Monsanto has been ordered to pay compensation to individuals on several occasions.

 Glyphosate and non-Hodgkin lymphoma

-Meta-analyses have strengthened the presumption of a link between glyphosate and the risk of non-Hodgkin lymphoma in farming populations.
-However, several recent studies, including a cohort analysis (Andreotti et al., 2018) specifically on glyphosate exposure using the most up-to-date monitoring data, show no association and no dose-response effect has been demonstrated.
-The Joint Working Group on Pesticide Residues (JMPR) of the World Health Organization has emphasized that the Agricultural Health Study (AHS) is the only high-quality prospective study.
+It is interesting to revisit a topic often raised by anti-glyphosate activists.
+Meta-analyses would reinforce the presumption of a link between glyphosate and the risk of non-Hodgkin's lymphoma in farming populations (which is still a rare cancer among farmers).
+Several recent studies, including a cohort analysis (Andreotti et al., 2018) specifically on glyphosate exposure using the most up-to-date follow-up data, show no association and no dose effect has been demonstrated.
+The Joint Meeting on Pesticide Residues (JMPR) of the World Health Organization has emphasized that the Agricultural Health Study (AHS) is the only prospective study of good quality.

 Thus, to date, there is no robust scientific study showing that the dose of glyphosate recommended for agricultural use presents a proven carcinogenic risk as long as the recommended precautions are applied.
 This is specified in the INRS summary sheet accessible by clicking here.